strgeorgiou/FEBio-Meniscus-Surrogate/README.md

 The preprocessing stage includes scripts used during preparation and modification of the knee model, including:

 - Preparation and modification of model geometry
-- Conversion or replacement of selected ligament representations with spring-based elements
+- Replacement of selected ligaments with spring-based elements
 - Remeshing of selected anatomical structures
 - Preparation of the final model used for the FEBio simulations